enclave-networks/docker/README.md

 ## Create a "dirty" working container

-Create a "dirty" working container which shares the same network stack as your enclave container and access connected hosts.
+Create a "dirty" working container which shares the same network stack as your enclave container which can also communicate with connected peers.

 ```
 docker run -it --rm --network="container:fabric" ubuntu:20.04